erykjj/jwlFusion/README.md

 Commandline/terminal **merge utility** for `.jwlibrary` backups created by the *JW Library* app[^1]

+Keep in mind that this is at BETA (testing) stage.

 By using this software you agree to abide by the terms of its [License](https://github.com/erykjj/jwlFusion#License-1-ov-file).

 ## Downloads